feagi/feagi/GENOME.md

 # Genome Development

 The genome is a data structure comprised of key-value pairs that provides user-configurable anatomical and physiological parameters to FEAGI for artificial brain development.
-The neuroembryogenesis unit (`src/evo/neuroembryogenesis.py`) processes genome data and generates virtual anatomical features within the artificial brain, such as cortical areas , cortical layers, neurons and synapses.
+The neuroembryogenesis unit (`src/evo/neuroembryogenesis.py`) processes genome data and generates virtual anatomical features within the artificial brain, such as cortical areas, cortical layers, neurons and synapses.
 Users may generate an artificial brain capable of processing various input data types (via the Input Processing Unit - `src/ipu/source/`) solely through modification of the seed genome.

 ## **Genome structure**